Introduction to dental calculus

 Although, dental plaque is considered as the primary etiological factor in the development of periodontal diseases; the presence of dental calculus is also of great concern to the clinicians because it facilitates plaque formation by providing the surface for its formation and keeps it in close contact with the gingival tissue.
-Furthermore, it provides areas for plaque accumulation which, if not impossible, are very difficult to clean by self-performed oral hygiene measures used by the patient.
-Hence, complete removal of the calculus and necrotic cementum from the root surface by oral health care providers is essential to achieve periodontal health.
+Furthermore, the plaque deposited on the surface of calculus in the subgingival areas is very difficult to clean by self-performed oral hygiene measures used by the patient.
+Hence, complete removal of the calculus and necrotic cementum from the root surfaces of the teeth by oral health care providers is essential to achieve periodontal health.

 Calculus can be defined as a hard concretion that forms on the teeth or dental prosthesis through the calcification of bacterial plaque 1.